Introduction to Parish Registers

 Tracing an Ancestor

-These records can help you trace your family roots back through baptisms, marriages, and burials.
+Parish records can help you trace your family roots back through baptisms, marriages, and burials.

 |